 You can’t mix and match products any other way.
 In other words, if you want a Spend account, you have to pay $3 per month and have access to a Spend, Later, and Invest account, whether you contribute to the investment accounts or not.

-The minimum deposit to open an account is $5.
+There is no minimum deposit to open an account.
+The minimum investment amount for any account is $5.

 Acorns Spend charges few fees other than the monthly subscription.
 There are no fees for bank transfers, overdrafts, minimum balance requirements, or foreign transactions, and it reimburses ATM fees each month.